top of page

 Digital Calendars - Phone

-• Sal also uses her iPhone calendar app for *almost* everything.
+• Sal also uses her iPhone calendar app for almost everything.
 With a fluctuating schedule, it is important to be cognizant of how much time it truly takes for everything.
-I mean everything - groceries, working out, work, even planning time for when she can plan.
+And I mean everything - groceries, working out, work, even planning time for when she can plan.

 Digital Calendars - Google